 Each employee is entitled to deduction of deemed costs of ANG 500 per year for execution of his employment.
 Prove with evidences is necessary to claim a higher deduction.

-Nondeductible costs for assignees include, for example, workspace and personal care, not work related clothes and representation costs, if the relationship with the employment of latter costs cannot be proven satisfactorily, residential and communing expenses.
+Non-deductible costs for assignees include, for example, workspace and personal care, non-work related clothes and representation costs, residential and communing expenses.

 © 2017 KPMG Accountants B.V. a Curacao limited company and member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.